Sadoun-Jr/Technician-App/README.md

 ## ChangeLog

--Created rough layout for selecting a technician
+- Created rough layout for technician profile page

 ## (  ) Creating and Styling the layouts